 A request for a replacement candidate will only be supplied if supported by a satisfactory explanation as to the candidate’s suitability, or lack of.
 The Agency reserves the right to decide whether to provide a replacement.

-Irving Scott Ltd is V.A.T registered.
+Listique Ltd is V.A.T registered.

 CONFIDENTIALITY